Jacques Courtois: Life

-In 1647 Jacques Courtois married in Rome to a daughter of the minor Florentine painter Alessandro Vaiani, Anna Maria Vaiani who was a painter and engraver in her own right.
+In 1647 Jacques Courtois married in Rome a daughter of the minor Florentine painter Alessandro Vaiani, Anna Maria Vaiani who was a painter and engraver in her own right.
 His wife was already in her forties when she got married.
 The marriage was not successful and the couple soon separated for unknown reasons.
 When Courtois left Rome for Siena she did not follow him.
 Courtois was called to enter the service of Prince Mattias de' Medici, the then governor of Siena and brother of Ferdinando II de' Medici, Grand Duke of Tuscany.
 The Prince unsuccessfully tried to reconcile the spouses.
 The couple did not reunite when Courtois returned to Rome later that year.

 After the death of his wife in 1654, Jacques Courtois had to deal with the family property and provide dowries for two of his sisters who were Ursuline nuns in Fribourg, Switzerland.
 He also made some religious pictures for their convent.

 He spent time in Bergamo, as is documented by the altarpiece with Madonna and Saints in the parish church of Villa d'Adda, signed and dated 1656.
 In Bergamo, the artist got to know Count Carlo Giacomo Vecchi, the still-life painter Evaristo Baschenis and art dealer Alberto Vanghetti, for whom he painted numerous paintings and with whom he remained in correspondence until 1657.
 He then travelled to Venice at the invitation of Nicolò Sagredo, who had been Venice's ambassador to Rome, having already met his brother Guillaume in Rome.
 Sagredo commissioned Courtois to paint two lunettes above the side doors in the church of St. Mark as well as sacred stories in the gallery.

 Passing through Padua and Bologna, Courtois returned to Florence in 1656 to work in the service of Prince Mattias de' Medici, who took him back to Siena.
 In 1657 he returned to Rome where he joined the Jesuit order.
 After becoming a Jesuit he painted a number of religious compositions but later also returned to his favorite theme of warfare.
 He started signing his drawings in ink with a cross.

 In 1668 he became a priest.
 He obtained commissions for frescoes in the Church of the Gesù, the mother church of the Jesuits in Rome.
 He was still at work on this project when he died in Rome on 14 November 1676.